You can apply to study at Turku UAS also through separate applications.

-Please contact the admissions office, if you have any questions (firstname.lastname@example.org).
+Please contact Open UAS, if you have any questions (email@example.com).

-A student can apply for the right to study if the amount of studies missing from the Bachelor’s or Master’s degree is a maximum of 35 ECTS credits.
+In addition, the right to study must have ended and the amount of studies missing from the degree is a maximum of 35 ECTS credits.

-The right to study can be restored only to the same or equivalent degree programme in which the right to study has previously been.
-In terms of a positive decision, the student is notified of a total time within which the studies must be completed.
-A student whose right to study has been restored cannot enrol as absent but is present throughout the entire period of the right to study.
+The right to study can be applied only to the same or equivalent degree programme in which the right to study has previously been.
+If the applicant is accepted as a student, the total time within which the studies must be completed is notified in the decision.
+A student who is accepted in this application cannot enrol as absent but is present throughout the entire period of the right to study.

 The student has the right to request rectification of the decision from the Board of Student Affairs within 14 days of receiving notification of the decision.
 More information firstname.lastname@example.org.

-Applicants are selected based on SAT test scores or an interview.
+Applicants are selected based on SAT test scores or an online interview.

 If you have already taken the SAT test before the application period, you can apply with SAT test scores.

 - Only the new version of SAT test (completed after March 2016) is accepted.